Rugby rights: Spark did not get to bid

 In an announcement posted to the New Zealand Stock Exchange this morning, Sky told investors it had finalised the major deal.

-The company did not say how much the deal was worth, but sources suggested Sky tabled an offer of $400 million back in September.
+The company did not say how much the deal was worth, but sources suggested Sky tabled an offer of $400 million back in September (which sounds like a ton of money, but according to insiders represents a comparatively modest $10m a year increase on the current deal).

 The company confirmed that the cost of the rights materially increased from its current arrangements.